 Dry the shower surround and floor with a fresh towel.

-If your fiberglass shower floor doesn’t come clean with a tub and tile cleaner or magic eraser, treat it with baking soda.
-Add ½ cup of baking soda to a bowl and enough water until a paste forms.
+- Add ½ cup of baking soda to a bowl and enough water until a paste forms.

-Use a damp microfiber rag to apply the solution to the floor in circular motions.
 The mild abrasiveness of baking soda will lift the dirt without scratching the surface.
 Allow the baking soda to dry, then rinse it down the drain.

 How to Clean a Ceramic Tile Shower

-Tools you need to clean a ceramic tile shower:
+Materials to clean a ceramic tile shower: